SaS0609/Show-tracker/anime-tracker.md

 - Bocchi the Rock!
 - The Rising of the Shield Hero
 - Tokyo Revengers
-- Yofukashi no Uta (Call of the Night)
+- Call of the Night
 - Tower of God
 - Summer Time Rendering
 - Devil May Cry